phelps-sg/llm-cooperation/jupyter-book/background.md

 conflict; {cite}`dixit2019we` argue that the Cuban missile crisis can be analysed as a high-stakes dynamic chicken game in which neither the USSR nor the USA wanted to "blink" first.

-Interestingly, in a one-shot version of the game , behaving irrationally by limiting one's options can be a superior strategy.
+Interestingly, in a one-shot version of the game, behaving irrationally by limiting one's options can be a superior strategy.
 This is because in the absence of such limiting, attempts to manipulate the other player through brinkmanship are not credible threats.
 For example, in a game of Chicken where two